SpudGunMan/meshing-around/README.md

 ```
 The BBS has admin and block lists, see the [`config.template`](config.template)

 A repeater function for two different nodes and cross posting messages.
-The `repeater_channels` is a list of repeater channels ex: [2, 3] which will be consumed and rebroadcasted on the same channel on the other device/node/interface.
+The `repeater_channels` is a list of repeater channel(s) which will be consumed and rebroadcasted on the same number channel on the other device/node/interface.
+Each node should have matching channel numbers.
+The channel names and PSK do not need to be the same on the nodes.
 With great power comes great responsibility, danger could be lurking in use of this feature!
 If you have the two nodes on the same radio configurations, you could create a feedback loop!!!

 ```
 # repeater module